gama-platform/gama.old/README.md

-# GAMA 1.8.2 - alpha version supporting JDK 15 and macOS Big Sur
+# GAMA 1.8.2 - alpha version supporting JDK 17+ and macOS Monterey

 This represents the development branch of the next version of GAMA.

-## The recommended configuration for working on this branch is [Eclipse for Java and DSL 2021-06](https://www.eclipse.org/downloads/packages/release/2021-06/r/eclipse-ide-java-and-dsl-developers) and JDK 15.
+## Due to several bugfixes in the recent versions of SWT, the _highly recommended configuration_ for working on this branch is [Eclipse for Java and DSL 2022-03](https://www.eclipse.org/downloads/packages/release/2022-03/r/eclipse-ide-java-and-dsl-developers) and the [Temurin distribution of JDK17] (https://adoptium.net).

 [![Github Travis](https://github.com/gama-platform/gama/actions/workflows/github-travis.yml/badge.svg)](https://github.com/gama-platform/gama/actions/workflows/github-travis.yml)